igcodinap/Linux-Essentials/library/System _Monitoring.md

 - Display I/O and transfer rate
 `sar -b`

+Dict:

+              tps    Total number of transfers per second that were issued to physical devices.
+A transfer is an I/O request to  a  physical  de‐ vice.
+Multiple  logical  requests  can  be combined into a single I/O request to the device.
+A transfer is of indeterminate size.

+              rtps   Total number of read requests per second issued to physical devices.

+              wtps   Total number of write requests per second issued to physical devices.

+              dtps   Total number of discard requests per second issued to physical devices.

+              bread/s
+                     Total amount of data read from the devices in blocks per second.
+Blocks are equivalent to sectors and therefore have a  size of 512 bytes.

+              bwrtn/s
+                     Total amount of data written to devices in blocks per second.

+              bdscd/s
+                     Total amount of data discarded for devices in blocks per second.

 - Display processor statistics
 `sar -P [#processor | ALL]`

 - Swap Space utilization
 `sar -S`

+Dict:

+              kbswpfree
+                     Amount of free swap space in kilobytes.

+              kbswpused
+                     Amount of used swap space in kilobytes.

+              %swpused
+                     Percentage of used swap space.

+              kbswpcad
+                     Amount of cached swap memory in kilobytes.
+This is memory that once was swapped out, is swapped back in but still also is in the swap area (if memory is needed it doesn't need to be swapped out again because it is already in the swap area.
+This saves
+                     I/O).

+              %swpcad
+                     Percentage of cached swap memory in relation to the amount of used swap space.

 - Memory Swap statistics
 `sar -W`

 - Mounted Filesystems statistics
 `sar -F`
+Dict:

+              MBfsfree
+                     Total amount of free space in megabytes (including space available only to privileged user).

+              MBfsused
+                     Total amount of space used in megabytes.

+              %fsused
+                     Percentage of filesystem space used, as seen by a privileged user.

+              %ufsused
+                     Percentage of filesystem space used, as seen by an unprivileged user.

+              Ifree  Total number of free file nodes in filesystem.

+              Iused  Total number of file nodes used in filesystem.

+              %Iused Percentage of file nodes used in filesystem.

 - Network Statistics
 `sar -n [keyword | ALL]`

 Possible keywords are: `DEV, EDEV, NFS, NFSD, SOCK, IP, EIP, ICMP, EICMP, TCP, ETCP, UDP, SOCK6, IP6, EIP6, ICMP6, EICMP6 and UDP6.`

+Dict for DEV:

+              IFACE  Name of the network interface for which statistics are reported.

+              rxpck/s
+                     Total number of packets received per second.

+              txpck/s
+                     Total number of packets transmitted per second.

+              rxkB/s Total number of kilobytes received per second.

+              txkB/s Total number of kilobytes transmitted per second.

+              rxcmp/s
+                     Number of compressed packets received per second (for cslip etc.).

+              txcmp/s
+                     Number of compressed packets transmitted per second.

+              rxmcst/s
+                     Number of multicast packets received per second.

+              %ifutil
+                     Utilization percentage of the network interface.
+For half-duplex interfaces, utilization  is  calculated  using  the  sum  of rxkB/s and txkB/s as a percentage of the interface speed.
+For full-duplex, this is the greater of rxkB/S or txkB/s.

 - Display block devices
 `sar -d`
+Dict:

+              tps    Total number of transfers per second that were issued to physical devices.
+A transfer is an I/O request to  a  physical  de‐ vice.
+Multiple  logical  requests  can  be combined into a single I/O request to the device.
+A transfer is of indeterminate size.

+              rkB/s  Number of kilobytes read from the device per second.

+              wkB/s  Number of kilobytes written to the device per second.

+              dkB/s  Number of kilobytes discarded for the device per second.

+              areq-sz
+                     The average size (in kilobytes) of the I/O requests that were issued to the device.
+                     Note: In previous versions, this field was known as avgrq-sz and was expressed in sectors.

+              aqu-sz The average queue length of the requests that were issued to the device.
+                     Note: In previous versions, this field was known as avgqu-sz.

+              await  The average time (in milliseconds) for I/O requests issued to the device to be served.
+This includes the time  spent  by  the requests in queue and the time spent servicing them.

+              %util  Percentage of elapsed time during which I/O requests were issued to the device (bandwidth utilization for the device).
+Device saturation occurs when this value is close to 100% for devices serving requests serially.
+But for devices serving requests in parallel, such as RAID arrays and modern SSDs, this number does not reflect their performance limits.

 - Display queue length and load averages
 `sar -q`